MinhDucBui/clkd/README.md

     - override /logger: null

 # we override default configurations with nulls to prevent them from loading at all
-# instead we define all modules and their paths directly in this config,
+# instead we define all mixin and their paths directly in this config,
 # so everything is stored in one place

 seed: 12345